clowder-framework/clowder2/backend/docs/source/metadata.md

 }
 ```

-And the correspondent posted metadata entry could look like:
+The correspondent metadata entry could look like:
 ```
 {
     ...